DzinVision/GimVic-Desktop/README.md

 GimVic-Desktop
 ==============

 GimVic app for desktop computers written in Java.
+The app is now outdated and it will be no longer continued.

 Copyright and licence
 =====================

-Code copytight 2013-2014, The C Code, Vid Drobnič.
-Code is released under <a href = "https://github.com/DzinVision/GimVic-Desktop/blob/master/LICENCE" target = "_blank">the Apache licence</a>.
+Code copytight Vid Drobnič.
+Code is released under <a href = "https://github.com/DzinVision/GimVic-Desktop/blob/master/LICENCE" target = "_blank">the MIT licence</a>.